 When people think about solar power, the first thing they think about is the large panels fitted to the roof.
 However, the large sheets are not the only thing you need to convert the sun’s energy into power for the building.
-For the power of the sun to be used by the various appliances in your home, it must go through an important compnent of the solar system – the solar inverter.
+For the power of the sun to be used by the various appliances in your home, it must go through an important component of the solar system – the solar panel inverter.

 - The process begins with the panels.
 Comprised of a silicon material that converts the sun’s energy into electrical power, the panels collect the energy from the sun.